opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:cfunction:: CvSubdiv2D* cvCreateSubdivDelaunay2D(  CvRect rect, CvMemStorage* storage )
 .. ocv:pyoldfunction:: cv.CreateSubdivDelaunay2D(rect, storage)-> emptyDelaunayTriangulation

-    :param rect: Rectangle that includes all of the 2d points that are to be added to the subdivision
+    :param rect: Rectangle that includes all of the 2D points that are to be added to the subdivision.

-    :param storage: Container for subdivision
+    :param storage: Container for the subdivision.

-The function creates an empty Delaunay subdivision, where 2d points can be added using the function :ocv:cfunc:`SubdivDelaunay2DInsert`
+The function creates an empty Delaunay subdivision where 2D points can be added using the function :ocv:cfunc:`SubdivDelaunay2DInsert`
 .
-All of the points to be added must be within the specified rectangle, otherwise a runtime error will be raised.
+All of the points to be added must be within the specified rectangle, otherwise a runtime error is raised.

 Note that the triangulation is a single large triangle that covers the given rectangle.
 Hence the three vertices of this triangle are outside the rectangle
 ``rect``